Peter Graves (motorcyclist): Early life

 Graves was born in Hampstead, London, UK.
 He attended Hampton School before starting a racing career which spanned the years from 1984 to 1999.

 Career

-Racing series including the Grand Prix world championship in 1992 riding a Harris-Yamaha.
+Graves raced in series including the Grand Prix world championship in 1992 riding a Harris-Yamaha.
 He competed in the 1994 Endurance World Championship for team Phase One Endurance at Spa-Francorchamps, and for several years the British Superbike Championship.
 He was winner of a number of British Championship events.

-Team Manager
+Team manager

-In the 1993 as well as racing a Ducati 888 in British Superbike he fielded a team in the Grand Prix for riders Simon Crafar and David Jefferies.
+In the 1993 as well as racing a Ducati 888 in British Superbike, Graves fielded a team in the Grand Prix for riders Simon Crafar and David Jefferies.

 Leukaemia

-In July 1997 Graves was diagnosed with Leukaemia and sat out the remainder of the racing season while undergoing Chemotherapy at Cheltenham General Hospital and Hammersmith Hospital.
-In 1998 he returned to the British Superbike Championship and won the 'Privateers Cup' on his first race back at Brands Hatch.
+In July 1997, Graves was diagnosed with Leukaemia and sat out the remainder of the racing season while undergoing Chemotherapy at Cheltenham General Hospital and Hammersmith Hospital.
+In 1998, he returned to the British Superbike Championship and won the 'Privateers Cup' on his first race back at Brands Hatch.